+In last week’s post, we examined the power of using the emotional clarity of contribution to move beyond our fears and find a higher purpose for taking action.
+This week, we explore the other tool for emotional clarity: learning goals.
 In previous posts, I’ve been discussing my resistance to writing a book as an example of how emotional clarity can lead to discipline.
 This week, I’d like to offer up a different example to highlight the importance of learning goals: My role as CEO of LaL.

+Procrastinate?
+Can’t get yourself to exercise regularly?
+Or not eat that greasy food that is so bad it’s good?
+You know that you need to have a difficult conversation about performance with your direct report, but keep putting it off?
 Many of our clients, even those who are highly accomplished and productive, complain that they lack discipline in key areas of their life.
 Contrary to conventional wisdom, I find that ‘willpower’ (“I just need to do it”) is a largely useless strategy to overcoming internal resistance.
 Over the next four posts, I’ll explore the role that emotional clarity has in creating discipline and offer some practical ways you can get unstuck from any project, goal or to-do you have been blocked from taking action on.
 When I first